Hershey's Special Dark: History

 In 1894, before the introduction of the milk chocolate Hershey bar in 1900, the Hershey Chocolate Company manufactured and marketed "vanilla sweet chocolate" a semi-sweet chocolate.
 This bar has been described as the "first" American candy bar.
 The company continued to provide semi-sweet chocolate products and in the 1930s a Not-So-Sweet bar and in 1939, added the Bitter-Sweet bar to Hershey's Miniatures.
 The Hershey's Semi-Sweet bar was being sold in the market in the 1960s.

 Miniatures

 Hershey's Special Dark is a component of the traditional Hershey's Miniatures assortment first sold in 1939, when the Special Dark was called Bitter-Sweet.

 In 2006, Hershey's began selling Hershey's Special Dark Miniatures, which included the plain Special Dark bar, along with dark bars with peanuts (similar to a Mr. Goodbar) and with crisped rice (similar to a Krackel).

 Hershey's Extra Dark

-Hershey's Extra Dark is a product very similar to the Special Dark.
-The three varieties are solid chocolate; chocolate with macadamia nuts and dried cranberries; and chocolate with cranberries, blueberries, pomegranate, and almonds.
-Hershey's marketing emphasizes the antioxidant qualities of these bars' ingredients.
-Additionally, Hershey's Extra Dark contains 60% cocoa solids, while Hershey's Special Dark contains 45% cocoa solids.
+Hershey's Extra Dark, a product very similar to the Special Dark, was introduced in 2009, and discontinued in 2012.
+Three varieties produced were solid chocolate; chocolate with macadamia nuts and dried cranberries; and chocolate with cranberries, blueberries, pomegranate, and almonds.
+Hershey's marketing emphasized the antioxidant qualities of these bars' ingredients.
+Additionally, Hershey's Extra Dark contained 60% cocoa solids, while Hershey's Special Dark contains 45% cocoa solids.